bfidatadigipres/dpx_encoding/README.md

 | 5.2TB to 6.5TB | 4.0TB to 5.0TB  | 4.0TB to 5.0TB  | 4.0TB to 5.0TB  | 5 Divisions     |
 |                | 5.0TB to 6.0TB  | 5.0TB to 6.0TB  | 5.0TB to 6.0TB  | 6 Divisions     |

-NOTES: We've only recently started RAWcooked encoding Y (Luma) and 4K DPX sequences, and on average the first Matroska files have approximate size reductions of 27% (Luma Y) and 30% (RGB 4K).
+NOTE: We've only recently started RAWcooked encoding Y (Luma) and 4K DPX sequences, and on average the first Matroska files have approximate size reductions of 27% (Luma Y) and 30% (RGB 4K).
 This has shown to be very variable depending on the DPX image sequence content, with the occassional file only 4-5% smaller than the DPX sequence.
 Because of this we're currently assuming that any of these files could have reduced size reductions and are therefore setting the divisions sizes the same as TAR wrapping which has no compression.

 ### dpx_part_whole_move.py